EdgeCaseBerg/sn/ch1.md

 The entryway was narrow, and the small puddles around too many shoes were rapidly expanding as he stood there.
-Hanging his coat up and clearing his throat some more he worked off his boots and sighed.
+Hanging his coat up and clearing his throat, he worked off his boots and sighed.
 It had been a long day for him; the usual suspects of his bosses long nose over his shoulder, the editors who could't seem to keep their paperwork in order, and all the various disasters that seemed to